microsoft/Recognizers-Text/JavaScript/samples/README.md

 ## Browser Sample ([source](./browser))

 The Recognizers package can also be used in a browser.
-So far, all mayor browsers are supported and IE11 can be supported using a Polyfill.
+So far, all major browsers are supported and IE11 can be supported using a Polyfill.

 The Browser sample parses the user input and prints the results.
 It allows to select the Recognizer type and also the culture.